filecoin-project/dagstore/docs/design.md

 ```

 Upon starting, the DAG store will load the catalogue from disk and will reinstantiate the shard catalogue, the mounts, and the shard states.

+### Scrap area

+When dealing with remote mounts (e.g. Filecoin storage cluster), the DAG store
+will need to copy the remote CAR into local storage to be able to serve DAG
+access queries.

+Readers access shards from the storage layer by calling
+`Acquire/ReleaseShard(key []byte)` methods, which drive the copies into scrap
+storage and the deletion of resources.

+These methods will need to do refcounting.
+When no readers are accessing a
+shard, the DAG store is free to release local resources.
+In a first version,
+this may happen instantly.
+In future versions, we may introduce some active
+management of the scrap area through usage monitoring + GC.
+Storage space assigned to the scrap area may by configuration in the future.

 ---